-The year is 2007, and I just got accepted to VCU in Richmond VA.
-Technically I was there for higher education, but hormonally, I was there to start getting on these girls like I was their agents!
-I was far from a playa, but I also wasn’t a push-over (Trust me, my story is going somewhere.).
-It was gonna be the best time of my life, and definitely going to be the best time for my romantic life.
-As a young 19 year old kid, we are still finding out what romance is, so every little thing we saw we soaked up and tried to emulate.
-Then along came the proverbial bible to all the young guys in the game….”Street Love”.
+The year is 2007, I just got accepted to VCU in Richmond VA.
+Technically, I was there for higher education, but hormonally, I was there to start getting on these girls like I was their agents!
+At the time, I was far from a playa, but I also wasn’t a push-over.
+With that being said, college was gonna be the best time of my life, and definitely going to be the best time for my romantic life.
+As a young 19 year old boy, I was still finding out what romance was, so every little thing I saw, I soaked up and tried to emulate.
+Then along came the proverbial bible to all the young guys in the game –“Street Love”.

 ‘Certified’ is smooth as s–t!
 This is the song that made me feel confident that a girl was gonna text me back after I got her number in the club.

-Every word Lloyd spits on this song is exact.
-“I love how you twerk,” “I love how you sweat,” “I love how your weave got a mind of its own,” etc, etc… In my opinion, what he’s saying on this song is on some pimp s**t, but some real COOL pimp s**t.
+Every line Lloyd spits on “Certified” is exact: “I love how you twerk,” “I love how you sweat,” “I love how your weave got a mind of its own,” etc, etc… In my opinion, what he’s saying on this song is on some pimp s**t, but some real COOL pimp s**t.

-I think it’s genius how it almost sounds like he’s singing in a group on this song; this allows him to show the listener several different sides of his horniness.
+I think it’s genius how it almost sounds like LLoyd is singing in a group on this song; this allows him to show the listener several different sides of his horniness.

-This song is what gets the girl into the bedroom…
+“One For You” is the song that gets the girl into the bedroom…

-Lloyd is whispering sweet nothings in this girls ear in a smooth/suave way on this song.
-It is not your typical slow song, because it does have a different type of energy to it; it’s more exuberant than what you would hear from other R&B superstars of yesteryear.
+Lloyd is whispering sweet nothings in this girl’s ear on “One For Me;” however, I do not think the song is your typical slow jam, mainly because it has a different type of energy to it (It’s more exuberant than what you would hear from the R&B superstars of yesteryear)

-I would think by the second verse of this song your girl would be unintentionally unbuttoning her shirt.
+I would think that by the second verse of this song, your girl would be unintentionally unbuttoning her shirt.

-This was the song that made us think that our 5 dollars can go a long way in a faux strip club.
+“I Don’t Mind” was the song that made me think that my 5 dollars can go a long way in a fake strip club.

-‘Hazel’ was that clever song that had me and my boys thinkin’ this alcohol and hookah is necessary to get in the mood.
+‘Hazel’ was that clever song on “Street Love” that had my boys and I thinkin’ this alcohol and hookah is necessary to get us in a certain mood.

-I always thought that ‘Hazel’ was dope!
-It has this darkness to it that keeps you vibed out throughout.
-Lloyd doesn’t change his tone throughout the song, and is practically talking (not singing) on the track.
+“Hazel” has this darkness to it that keeps you in this soothing vibe throughout.
+Lloyd doesn’t change his tone at all on the song, practically talking (not singing) from start to finish.

 SONG BY SONG BREAKDOWN

-To me, this has always been one of the more slept on albums in R&B history.
-Correct, the downfall of Ja Rule and Murder inc. was a nasty one, but it didn’t mean you should overlook music from their associates like Lloyd.
+To me, “Street Love” has always been one of the more slept on albums in R&B history.
+Correct, the downfall of Ja Rule and Murder inc. was a nasty one, but it doesn’t mean you should overlook music from their associates like Lloyd.

-You can argue that the content of the songs on this album are sort of amateur, but you definitely cannot argue with Lloyd’s approach on each of them.
-Lloyd is extremely versatile with his voice on this album, and it displays throughout.
-Not only does he show smoothness, passion, enthusiasm, playfulness, and hurtful voices throughout the album, but each are all believable in their own way.
+You can argue that the topics attached to most of the songs on this album are amateur-sounding, but you definitely cannot argue with Lloyd’s approach on each of them.
+Lloyd is extremely versatile with his vocals on this album, and it displays throughout.
+Not only does he show smoothness, passion, enthusiasm, playfulness, and hurtfulness in his voice throughout, but each are all believable in their own unique way.